 Border Killing: BSF returns body of Bangladeshi man

-BSF handed over the body of Rajibul Islam Rajan to Border Guard Bangladesh (BGB) during a bipartisan flag meeting at the Rokanpur border around 10:00pm on Monday, said Lt Col Sadikur Rahman, commanding officer, BGB-16 Battalion.
+The BSF handed over the body of Jaharul Islam, 27, of the upazila's Geruadanga village, to the Border Guard Bangladesh (BGB) during a flag meeting in the afternoon at Kathaldangi border near pillar 370/6-S, said Haripur Police Station Sub-Inspector Manik Mia.

-"The BSF handed over Rajan's body.
-Police and local public representatives of both countries were present at the time," he added.
+Later, the BGB handed Jaharul's body over to the police, and in turn, the police handed it over to the victim's family members, he added.

-Mahbubur Rahman, officer-in-charge of Gomostapur Police Station, said the body was handed over to the relatives of the victim.
+Gedura Union Parishad Chairman Tariqul Islam said, "BSF personnel of Uttar Dinajpur in India's West Bengal opened fire on a group of people when they were trying to trespass into the Indian territory through the Kathaldangi border early Monday, leaving Jaharul and Mokhles wounded."

 Comments